 - Salt and freshly ground black pepper

 - 2 pie crusts thawed (homemade or from 1 box store-bought)

 - 8 ounces diced cooked ham

 - 2 scallions thinly sliced

-Open and unroll one pie crust.
+- Open and unroll one pie crust.
 With a 3-inch biscuit cutter, cut 12 rounds (or cut as many as you can and re-roll to cut additional.
 One crust will yield 12 3-inch crusts).
 Repeat with second crust and press into muffin tins prepared with non-stick cooking spray.

 To freeze the muffins:

 - Cool and transfer to a single layer on a plate.
 Freeze until solid, at least 30 minutes, then transfer to a freezer-safe bag.
 Freeze up to 2 months.